-If you are a registered holder, meaning that you hold our stock directly (not through a bank, broker or other nominee), you may vote at the Annual Meeting or in advance of the Annual Meeting by telephone or electronically via the Internet by following the instructions included in the Notice or by completing, dating and signing the proxy card and promptly returning it in the enclosed envelope if you request and receive (or previously requested and received) a hard copy of the proxy materials.
+If you are a registered holder, meaning that you hold our stock directly (not through a bank, broker or other nominee), you may vote at the Annual Meeting or in advance of the Annual Meeting by telephone or electronically via the Internet by following the instructions included in the Notice or by completing, dating and signing the proxy card and promptly returning it in the enclosed envelope if you request and received (or previously requested and received) a hard copy of the proxy materials.
 All signed, returned proxies that are not revoked will be voted in accordance with the instructions contained therein.
 Signed proxies that give no instructions as to how they should be voted on a particular proposal at the Annual Meeting will be counted as votes "FOR" each of the nominees in Proposal No. 1, "FOR" Proposal Nos.
-2 and 3, "FOR" "EVERY YEAR" on Proposal No. 4 and "FOR" Proposal Nos.
+2 and 3, "FOR" "EVERY YEAR" on Proposal No. 4 and "FOR Proposal Nos.
 5, 6 and 7.

 If your shares are held through a bank, broker or other nominee, you are considered the beneficial owner of those shares.
 You may be able to vote by telephone or electronically through the Internet in accordance with the voting instructions provided by that nominee.
-You must obtain a legal proxy from the nominee that holds your shares if you wish to vote in person at the Annual Meeting.
-If you do not provide voting instructions to your broker in advance of the Annual Meeting, applicable rules grant your broker discretionary authority (but do not require the broker) to vote on proposals deemed to be "routine" by the New York Stock Exchange ("NYSE"), Brokers do not have discretionary authority to vote on "non-routine" matters.
+You must obtain a legal proxy from the nominee that holds your shares if you wish to vote in person at the Annual Meeting, applicable rules grant your broker in our other provide with one trequire the broker) to vote on proposals deemed to be "routine" by the New York Stock Exchange ("NYSE"), Brokers do not have discretionary authority to vote on "non-routine" matters.
 As such, "broker non-votes" occur when a person holding shares in street name does not provide instructions as to how to vote those shares and the broker lacks the authority to vote uninstructed shares at its discretion.
 Whether a proposal is considered "routine" or "non-routine" is subject to the NYSE rules and final determination by the stock exchange.
 Even with respect to discretionary matters, some brokers may choose not to exercise discretionary voting authority.
 As a result, we urge you to direct your broker, bank or other nominee regarding how to vote your shares on all proposals to ensure that your vote is counted.